 - Would Roth conversions today help me avoid required minimum distributions (and additional IRMAA surcharges) in the future?

 Even if you can’t completely avoid IRMAA, perhaps you can get into a lower bracket by using one or more tax planning opportunities.

 IRMAA can be a pretty big surprise for many people on Medicare.
 In fact, IRMAA is a big surprise when you first receive the determination letter.
 The most important thing you can do is to know all the facts about your situation and decide if you might be able to do something about it.

-If so, you should start by talking to the Social Security Administration so they can walk through your particular situation.
+If so, you should start by talking to the Social Security Administration so they can walk through your particular situation with you.
 You can also talk with your financial advisor or tax professional, either about IRMAA or tax planning opportunities to avoid IRMAA in the future.
 We do this for our clients, and so should your advisor.